What Causes Dry Eye?

 Dry eye syndrome (DES) is an unpleasant condition where the eyes feel sore, itchy, gritty, and irritated.
 It can develop as a result of several factors, such as age, genetics, environment, lifestyle, medications, and overall ocular health.
 Any of these may lead you to either not produce sufficient tears, or to produce tears whose balance of water, lipids, and mucus aren’t sufficient to lubricate your eyes properly.

 Fortunately, this condition can be successfully treated.
-If you think you may have dry eye syndrome, contact Dr. Chang and Dr. Hutchins today, who will offer you a proper evaluation and provide you with the best options to treat your DES.
+If you think you may have dry eye syndrome, contact Dr. Chang and Dr. Clark today, who will offer you a proper evaluation and provide you with the best options to treat your DES.

 Dry Eye May Develop As a Result of…